awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-linux-rules.md

 1. On the instance, the YUM library \(RHEL 7\) or the DNF library \(RHEL 8\) accesses the `updateinfo.xml` file for each configured repo\.
 **Note**
-The `updateinfo.xml` file might not be available if the repo is not one managed by Red Hat\.
+The `updateinfo.xml` file might not be available if the repo isn't one managed by Red Hat\.
 If there is no `updateinfo.xml` found, no patch will be applied\.

 1. Each update notice in `updateinfo.xml` includes several attributes that denote the properties of the packages in the notice, as described in the following table\.
 **Update notice attributes**